optimizely/java-sdk/core-api/README.md

 # Java SDK Core API
 This package contains the core APIs and interfaces for the Optimizely Full Stack API in Java.

+The full product documentation can be found on the the Optimizely developers site [here](https://docs.developers.optimizely.com/full-stack/docs/welcome).

 ## Installation

 ### Gradle